josiahbryan/yass-orm/README.md

 ## Recent changes:
 ----
+* 2022-08-11
+	* Fix: Don't try to destructure failures in queries for nonces
 * 2022-08-10
 	* Added `verbose` flag to `patchWithNonceRetry` options and defaulted it to false to quiet some logs that were not strictly required.
 * 2022-08-08